June 2022 COVID blog

 Media report that there have been three fires in a span of 15 days at Rayan Knit Composite in Kaliakair, Gazipur.
 Eight to 10 workers were injured.
 The fire was brought under control after an hour and a half effort by seven units of the fire service.

 Media report that a massive fire at a container depot near a port city in southeastern Bangladesh killed at least 49 people, including nine firefighters, and injured more than 100 others, officials and local media reported Sunday, as efforts to extinguish the blaze continued into a second night.The inferno at the BM Inland Container Depot, a Dutch-Bangladesh joint venture, broke out around midnight Saturday following explosions in a container full of chemicals.
 The cause of the fire could not be immediately determined.
-The depot is located near country's main Chittagong Seaport, 216 kilometers (134 miles) southeast of the capital, Dhaka.
+The depot is located near country's main Chittagong Seaport, 216 kilometres (134 miles) southeast of the capital, Dhaka.

 At least nine firefighters were among the dead, according to Brig.
-Gen. Main Uddin, director general of the Bangladesh fire service and civil defense.
+Gen. Main Uddin, director general of the Bangladesh fire service and civil defence.
 More than 10 others were being treated for burns, he added.

 Media report that the US has urged Bangladesh to take further steps to adhere to internationally recognised labour rights standards, including those developed by Bangladesh for its ILO road map.